rameel/ramstack.alpinegear.js/src/plugins/dialog/README.md

 The `beforeclose` event is dispatched **synchronously**.

-Because of this, the decision to cancel the close operation **must be made synchronously during event dispatch**.
+As a result, the decision to cancel the close operation **must be made synchronously during event dispatch**.
 If the event handler returns a `Promise` or performs asynchronous work before calling `preventDefault()`, the event dispatch will already have completed and the dialog will close regardless.